 Exploring the Blue Zone Cultures:

-Okinawa, Japan: Life expectancy rates in Okinawa, Japan, are amongst the highest in the world and senior citizens suffer from heart disease and certain types of cancer 1/5th the amount as do their U.S. counterparts.
-On the small southern Japanese island, older adults are revered and seen as valuable members of the greater community which helps to promote their mental wellbeing.
-Okinawans are known to stay active well into the later years of life and consume a healthy diet that is packed with vitamin and nutrient rich fruits and vegetables.
-One unique custom in Okinawa is that families grow their own gardens of fresh fruits, vegetables, beans, and sprouts which not only helps citizens maintain a healthy diet but also promotes physical active and fitness.
+Okinawa, Japan: Life expectancy rates in Okinawa, Japan, are amongst the highest in the world and senior citizens suffer from heart disease and certain types of cancer 1/5th the amount as their U.S. counterparts.
+On the small southern Japanese island, older adults are revered and seen as valuable members of the greater community which helps to promote their mental well-being.
+Okinawans are known to stay active well into the later years of life and consume a healthy diet that is packed with vitamin and nutrient-rich fruits and vegetables.
+One unique custom in Okinawa is that families grow their own gardens of fresh fruits, vegetables, beans, and sprouts which not only helps citizens maintain a healthy diet but also promotes physical activity and fitness.

 Nicoya, Costa Rica: The Nicoya Peninsula sits on the southwestern side of Costa Rica and has been pinpointed by researchers as being a Blue Zone hot spot.
-Thanks largely to a traditional lifestyle that has remained unchanged for centuries, Nicoyans enjoy good health well into the later years in life.
+Thanks largely to a traditional lifestyle that has remained unchanged for centuries, Nicoyans enjoy good health well into the later years of life.
 Unlike many places in the world, Nicoya’s residents take pride and joy in the physically exerting activities that are part of the most common everyday professions; farming, general labor, and cattle ranching.
-It is estimated that a 60-year-old from Nicoya has four times the chance at reaching 90-years-old when compared to their counterparts in the United States.
-One interesting reason for Nicoyans good health is that the local water is naturally rich in Magnesium and Calcium.
+It is estimated that a 60-year-old from Nicoya has four times the chance of reaching 90 years old when compared to their counterparts in the United States.
+One interesting reason for Nicoyans’ good health is that the local water is naturally rich in Magnesium and Calcium.
 Moreover, the traditional Nicoyan diet of corn and beans may be the most nutritionally beneficial in the entire world.

 If you are interested in learning more about the Blue Zones, Dan Buettner has published two additional books since the original Blue Zones book hit the shelves in 2008: Thrive: Finding Happiness the Blue Zone Way (2011) & The Blue Zone Solution: Eating and Living Like the World’s Healthiest People (2015).